The

 line.

-presentation is very important with this fly.
-It is best
+The presentation is very important with

-if the water is still or even better with a bit of a ripple
+this fly.
+It is best if the water is still or even better

-so that the trout cannot get a good look at the fly.
-In
+with a bit of a ripple so that the trout cannot get a good

-any case the fly must not be moved so as to give it the
+look at the fly.
+In any case the fly must not be moved so

-hovering effect.
-In order for trout to take a hovering dragon
+as to give it the hovering effect.
+In order for trout to

-3-4 feet above the water he must be coming from down deep
+take a hovering dragon 3-4 feet above the water he must be

-and when he is looking up he sees the dragon as if above
+coming from down deep and when he is looking up he sees the

-the water.
-If you move the fly this will break the water
+dragon as if above the water.
+If you move the fly this will

-is what you do not want.
+and that is what you do not want.

 You can get very precise with presenting this fly to a hunting